No significant changes to the existing traffic patterns are expected over the next week.

 - DO NOT block the intersection!
 NEVER enter the middle of the intersection on a yellow light and risk blocking the intersection

-New Haven Police Department have conducted traffic enforcement at the intersection over the past two weeks ticketing over 100 drivers for traffic control signal violations (running red lights) and distracted driving.
+The New Haven Police Department has been conducting traffic enforcement at the intersection, ticketing over 100 drivers for traffic control signal violations (running red lights) and distracted driving over the past few weeks.
 Enforcement will continue and drivers who commit infractions will be ticketed.

 So please slow down, pay attention to your surroundings, and help keep pedestrians and bicyclists safe!

 For important information on how to navigate the Orange Street intersection for bicyclists, pedestrians, and motor vehicle traffic,